clearlinux/autospec/README.rst

   actions will be repeated for each of those builds, This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

+make_prepend
+  Additional actions that should take place directly after the configuring step and before the ``%make`` macro or equivalent.
+If autospec is creating AVX2, AVX-512 or 32-bit, these actions will be repeated for each of those builds, before their respective make steps.
+This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

 install_prepend
   Additional actions that should take place directly after